 Where Can You Buy A Structured Note To Hedge?

 This particular structured note is through Citibank.
 However, I spent some time talking to a Wells Fargo and JPM Chase personal banker and they also offer such products.

 The only hurdle for some is that you need investable liquid assets of usually $100,000 (Citibank) to $1 million (JPM Chase) minimum in order to invest.
 Perhaps this is one of the reasons why the general public doesn’t feel wealthy with stocks at record highs.
 Exclusion.

 The other way to create a similar structure is by building your own derivative portfolio with your online broker with no apparent minimums.
 I know E*Trade and Fidelity (where I have assets) can help build such a structure, and I’m sure other platforms can as well.
 You can simply ask your representative to put together something similar for you.

 Finding some downside protection gave me the courage in June 2012 to dump a large chunk of change into the markets when the Dow was at 12,000.
+I had just left my six-figure finance job to retire early.
 The greedy investor in me wants as much exposure to the upswing as possible.
 Yet, the retiree in me wants to protect my nest egg at all costs.